Evgeny Vinokurov

-Vinokurov, Evgeny (born 6 October 1975) is a Russian economist, currently serving as the Chief Economist at Eurasian Development Bank and the Eurasian Fund for Stabilization and Development (EFSD).
-His research is in macro- and microeconomics, regional integration, global financial and economic architecture and international organizations.
+Vinokurov, Evgeny (born 6 October 1975) is a Russian economist, currently serving as the Chief Economist at Eurasian Development Bank.
+His research is in macroeconomics, infrastructure, regional integration, global financial and economic architecture, and international organizations.

-He was educated at the universities of Kaliningrad, Göttingen, Grenoble and Moscow.
-He holds a Ph.D. (doktor nauk) in economy from the Institute of World Economy and International Relations (IMEMO) of the Russian Academy of Sciences, Moscow; and a Ph.D. from Pierre Mendes-France University (Grenoble II).
-After several years of experience in applied economy research projects at the Centre for European Policy Studies (CEPS), Catholic University of Leuven and the University of Jena he proceeded to working with the Eurasian Development Bank (EDB), being responsible for macro- and microeconomic analysis in particular, as well as the development bank's nascent research program.
+He holds a Ph.D. (doktor nauk) in economy from the Institute of World Economy and International Relations (IMEMO) of the Russian Academy of Sciences, Moscow; a Ph.D. from Pierre Mendes-France University (Grenoble II), and M.iur. from Göttingen University.

+After several years of experience in applied economy research projects at the Centre for European Policy Studies (CEPS), Catholic University of Leuven and the University of Jena he proceeded to working with the Eurasian Development Bank (EDB), being responsible for macro- and sectoral analysis in particular, as well as the development bank's nascent research program.

 Founding director of the EDB Centre for Integration Studies since 2011 until 2018.
 Over these years, EDB Centre for Integration Studies has published 50 reports on such issues as Eurasian integration, macroeconomics, investments, trade, cross-border infrastructure, labour migration and remittances, and the public perception of integration.
 All of the Centre’s reports are publicly available, open-access resources.

-Since 2018 Vinokurov is the Chief Economist of the Eurasian Fund for Stabilization and Development.
-Simultaneously, since 2020 he is Chief Economist at the Eurasian Development Bank.
+Since 2018 Vinokurov served as the Chief Economist of the Eurasian Fund for Stabilization and Development.
 The EFSD primarily provides budget and balance of payment support loans as well as large-scale infrastructure investment loans to its member states.
 The Chief Economist Group provides research in macro- and microeconomic issues with the focus on macroeconomic stability, fiscal sustainability, and debt sustainability of the EFSD member states.
 It also covers global and regional economic trends and various issues related to the global economic and financial architecture.

+Since 2023 he is Vice Chairman and Chief Economist at the Eurasian Development Bank responsible for economic analysis, knowledge creation and management, international relations, ESG, and EDB Academy.

 Vinokurov is the author and editor of 19 books, and a member of such professional bodies as International Studies Association and the American Economic Association.
-Professor of the Russian Academy of Sciences.
-Member of the Russian Council for International Affairs.